Netatalk/netatalk/doc/manpages/man5/papd.conf.5.md

 *pr=|/usr/bin/lpr*).

-When CUPS support is compiled in, then *cupsautoadd* as the first entry in papd.conf will automagically configure and make all CUPS printers available to papd (customizable -- see below).
+When CUPS support is compiled in, then *cupsautoadd* as the first entry in papd.conf will automatically configure and make all CUPS printers available to papd (customizable -- see below).
 This can be overwritten for individual printers by subsequently adding individual entries using the CUPS queue name as *pr* entry.
 Note: CUPS support is mutually